 Any member of the LOC has the ability to propose a change to league policies and procedures to the League Director.

-The League Director shall review the proposed change(s) to the league’s policies and procedures with the balance of the LOC, casting a tiebreaking vote, or final decision when necessary.
+The League Director shall review the proposed change(s) to the league’s policies and procedures with the balance of the LOC, casting a tie breaking vote, or final decision when necessary.

 Proposed changes must be accompanied with a document that outlines the reasoning for the requested change, timeframe if approved for the change to become effective and any financial impact the change(s) may have on the League budget.